Las Vegas Show

 Arrive 20–30 minutes early to settle in and avoid rushing into a show that depends heavily on atmosphere from the start.

-Awakening is worth it if you want a premium, visually ambitious Vegas production and care more about spectacle, staging, and immersion than about following a clear story.
-It is one of the better choices on the Strip for visitors who want a polished, high-end theater experience.
+You should see Awakening if you want a premium, visually ambitious Las Vegas production and care more about spectacle, staging, atmosphere, and immersion than following a clear traditional story.

 How It Compares to Other Vegas Shows